 Financial aid checks are usually ready for disbursement approximately four or five weeks after the start of classes.
 Pell Grant and Cal Grant disbursements are based on enrollment levels at time of payment (Freeze date) and will not be adjusted for changes in enrollment status.
 Please see the "Payment Dates" webpage for the main disbursement dates.

 Online Classes and Out of State Students

-If your legal or mailing address is located in another state and you are enrolled in all online (web) classes, you will not be eligible for federal financial aid.
-If you feel your status is incorrect, you must come into the Financial Aid Office and provide appropriate documentation to show you reside in California
+If your legal or mailing address is located in another state and you are enrolled in all online (web) classes, you may not be eligible for federal financial aid.
+If you feel your status is incorrect, you must come into the Financial Aid Office and provide appropriate documentation to show you reside in California.

 Return of Title IV Funds